 - you have a net income of less than £5 a week.

-If you had maintenance arranged under the 2012 Scheme, you don’t pay maintenance at the nil rate.
+You don’t pay maintenance at the nil rate.
 The CMS can take deductions from your benefits.

 How the deductions are made